HarshvardhanSonone/NexTalk/README.md

-Next Talk  real-time chat application built with Spring Boot and WebSocket technology.
+NexTalk  real-time chat application built with Spring Boot and WebSocket technology.
 This app demonstrates modern, efficient, and interactive messaging using Java on the backend and a responsive web interface.
 Ideal for learning, experimenting, or as a robust foundation for production-grade chat services.